tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps.md

 * **Name:** LifeTimeServiceAccountToken
 * **Value:** &lt;your LifeTime authentication token&gt;

 Click on the "lock" icon at the end of the row to encrypt and securely store the value.
-(The values of hidden (secret) variables are stored securely on the server and cannot be viewed by users after they are saved.
+(The values of secret variables are stored securely on the server and cannot be viewed by users after they are saved.
 After being encrypted the values can only be replaced.)

 ![Add Credentials](images/azure-add-credentials.png)